-- Shareholders' equity (non-recyclable OCI) for the portion of fair value changes attributable to changes in credit risk, unless this registration method leads to the creation or increase of an accounting mismatch (to which the full changes in fair value are recorded in profit or loss); - By profit or loss for other sources of fair value changes.
+- Through Shareholders' equity (non-recyclable OCI) for the portion of fair value changes attributable to changes in credit risk, unless this registration method leads to the creation or increase of an accounting mismatch (to which the full changes in fair value are recorded in profit or loss); - Through profit or loss for other sources of fair value changes.

-According to IFRS 9, the recording of the credit risk effect in changes in the fair value of OCI issues would create an accounting mismatch.
-As a result, changes in the fair value of the issues attributable to credit risk are recorded in the statement of profit or loss, in the same way as other changes in fair value.
+According to IFRS 9, the recording in OCI of the credit risk effect in changes in the fair value of notes issued would create an accounting mismatch.
+As a result, changes in the fair value of the notes attributable to credit risk are recorded in the statement of profit or loss, in the same way as other changes in fair value.